“Through discipline comes freedom.”Aristotle

 Eight years.
 Nearly 1/5th of my life and 100% of my son’s life.
 That is how long it has taken him to learn to wear his seatbelt.
 Every time we get in the car, I sing my little ditty, “Buckle, buckle, buckle”.
 I wait for the children to get buckled – and off we go.
 And yet if I forget to check after my ditty, if I assume they know by now, I will inevitably look back and see one of my “under-8s” roaming around the van, untethered.
 They are distracted by a bug on the window, are fighting over leg room, or any other number of excuses.
 By eight something seems to click and I don’t have to badger them anymore about seatbelts.
 On to the next habit-formation.

 Scientists say it takes 66 days to develop a habit.
-I don’t know what kids they were raising.
+I don’t know what kids they are raising.
 Nevertheless, the work of habit-building must be done.
 And done by us.
 When it is done, it pays off big-time – it is the bedrock of self-control.

 As our world becomes more steeped in materialist and subjectivist philosophy, we see adjectives such as disciplined, dutiful, and self-sacrificing change from their previously held status of terms of endearment to terms of derision.
 Instead, we honor self-fulfillment, living our truth, and extravagance.
 Our society has toppled the previously held ideals – the pursuit of truth and virtue – and chosen instead self-interest.